octokit/oauth-authorization-url.js/README.md

         <code>allowSignup</code>
       </th>
       <td>
         Whether or not unauthenticated users will be offered an option to sign up for GitHub during the OAuth flow.
-The default is <code>true</code>.
 Use <code>false</code> in the case that a policy prohibits signups.
+Defaults to <code>true</code>.
       </td>
     </tr>
     <tr>